-Whittled from barrel staves, the "Hanger Limb" was first worn by Hanger in November 1861 as he descended the steps of his home, to the astonishment of his family who didn't know what he was doing while locked away for months in his upstairs bedroom.“Today I am thankful for what seemed then to me nothing but a blunder of fate, but which was to prove instead a great opportunity," Hanger said.
+Whittled from barrel staves, the "Hanger Limb" was first worn by Hanger in November 1861 as he descended the steps of his home, to the astonishment of his family who didn't know what he was doing while locked away for months.
+"Today I am thankful for what seemed then to me nothing but a blunder of fate, but which was to prove instead a great opportunity," Hanger later said.

-Today, as a national $1 billion+ company, Hanger, Inc. still honors and abides by the tenets articulated by its founder, James Edward Hanger: “There is sound logic in our determination not to extend our activities beyond our capacity.
+Today, as a national, $1 billion+ publicly-traded company, Hanger, Inc. still honors and abides by the tenets articulated by its founder long ago: "There is sound logic in our determination not to extend our activities beyond our capacity.
 If we have learned no other lesson, we are fully convinced of the wisdom of the policy we have followed all these years, never to allow our output to grow faster than our standards of quality and individual attention will allow."
 Additionally, the experience of personal growth and transformation through service is something Hanger team members hold dear, as we fulfil our purpose of